dennisgan/dapaas.github.io/faq.md

 DataGraft was developed to provide better and easier to use tools for data workers and developers who consider existing approaches to data management and access too costly and technically complex.

 #### Why is DataGraft special?

 DataGraft offers an integrated, flexible, and reliable cloud-based solution for data transformation and data access.
-Key features include flexible management of data transformations (e.g. creation, execution, sharing, reuse) and reliable data services.
+Key features include flexible management of data transformations (e.g. interactive creation, execution, sharing, reuse) and reliable data services.
 DataGraft offers GUI and API access to data transformations and data services.

 #### Are all my data and/or transformations on DataGraft public?